 (f) A dollars per CRR (i.e. dollars per MW per hour) for the Minimum Reservation Price.

-(2) The Participating CRR Account Holder may submit a self-imposed credit limit for the CRR Monthly Auction or for each time-of-use in a CRR Auction that is part of a CRR Long-Term Auction Sequence, if desired.
+(2) The Participating CRR Account Holder may submit a self-imposed credit limit for the CRR Monthly Auction or for each month in a CRR Auction that is part of a CRR Long-Term Auction Sequence, if desired.

 (3) A Participating CRR Account Holder can only offer to sell one-month or multi-month strips of CRRs for which it is the CRR Owner of record at the time of the offer.
 Multi-month CRR offers must consist of consecutive months that are within the period of the relevant CRR Auction and can only be submitted as part of a CRR Long-Term Auction Sequence.